PrincessMaggy/PrincessMaggy/README.md

-- 👋 Hi, I’m @PrincessMaggy
+- 👋 Hiiii, I’m Maggy
 - 👀 I’m interested in tech...
 - 🌱 I’m currently learning front end web development..
-- 📫 How to reach me ...https://web.facebook.com/edozie.magdalene
+-

 <!---
 PrincessMaggy/PrincessMaggy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.